Apply for rally car registration

 You can only apply for rally car registration if you have all of the below:

-- A current CAMS competition licence.
-This must be valid for the duration of your 12 month rally car registration.
+- a current Motorsport Australia competition licence (valid for the duration of your 12 month rally car registration)

-- Membership with a motor sports club affiliated with CAMS.
+- membership with a motor sports club affiliated with Motorsport Australia.

-You can find out more about competition licences and club affiliations on the CAMS website.
+You can find out more about competition licences and club affiliations on the Motorsport Australia website.

 Step 1.
 Check your licence

-Make sure your driver's licence and CAMS competition licence are valid for 12 months or more.
+Make sure your driver's licence and Motorsport Australia competition licence are valid for 12 months or more.

 Complete the following sections of the rally car registration application: